plugwise/plugwise_usb-beta/README.md

 - Use [HACS](https://hacs.xyz)
 - Navigate to the `Integrations` page and use the three-dots icon on the top right to add a custom repository.
 - Use the link to this page as the URL and select 'Integrations' as the category.
-- Look for `Plugwise beta custom component` in `Integrations` and install it!
+- Look for `Plugwise USB/Stick beta` in `Integrations` and install it!

 #### How to add the integration to HA Core